 The Council meetings are open to interested parent observers.
 The School Council is vital to the successful running of the school and welcomes your support.

-Canteen – The Parents’ Group and our volunteer helpers provide Canteen lunches on a Friday of each week.
+Canteen – The Parents and Friends Committee and our volunteer helpers provide Canteen lunches on a Friday of each week.
 Orders should be written on a brown paper bag, with the child’s name and grade marked clearly.
 Money should be placed securely in the bag.
-The canteen also offers over-the-counter sales on Mondays and Fridays at lunch time.
-Volunteers are always welcome and calls for helpers are published regularly in the weekly School Newsletter.
+The canteen also offers over-the-counter sales on Fridays at lunch time.
+Volunteers are always welcome and calls for helpers are published regularly in the weekly school Newsletter.

 Click here to download the school Canteen Price List Canteen Price List

-School Uniform – The uniform shop is also operated by the Parents’ Group.
+School Uniform – The uniform shop is also operated by the Parents and Friends Committee.
 Click here to download a Uniform Order Form Uniform Order Form